 Twinkle, twinkle, little star, how I wonder where you are!
 Auckland might be the big smoke, but there are still plenty of wide open spaces where you can enjoy the wonder of a starry night sky.
-In fact, put it on your summer bucket list to visit or camp at these destinations after dark, get a bit cosmic and connect with the universe by indulging in a bit of stargazing.
+In fact, put it on your winter bucket list to visit or camp at these destinations after dark, get a bit cosmic and connect with the universe by indulging in a bit of stargazing.

 Muriwai Beach